corda/corda/docs/source/consensus.rst

         // We conclusively cannot have all the signatures, as the notary has not signed yet val tx = ptx.toSignedTransaction(checkSufficientSignatures = false)
-        // The empty set would be the trigger events, which are not used here val protocol = FinalityProtocol(tx, emptySet(), participants)
+        // The empty set would be the trigger events, which are not used here val flow = FinalityFlow(tx, emptySet(), participants)
-        return serviceHub.startProtocol("protocol.finalisation", protocol)
+        return serviceHub.startFlow("flow.finalisation", flow)
     }

-To manually obtain a signature from a notary you can call ``NotaryProtocol.Client`` directly.
-The protocol will work out which notary needs to be called based on the input states and the timestamp command.
-For example, the following snippet can be used when writing a custom protocol:
+To manually obtain a signature from a notary you can call ``NotaryFlow.Client`` directly.
+The flow will work out which notary needs to be called based on the input states and the timestamp command.
+For example, the following snippet can be used when writing a custom flow:

 .. sourcecode:: kotlin

     fun getNotarySignature(wtx: WireTransaction): DigitalSignature.LegallyIdentifiable {
-        return subProtocol(NotaryProtocol.Client(wtx))
+        return subFlow(NotaryFlow.Client(wtx))
     }

-On conflict the ``NotaryProtocol`` with throw a ``NotaryException`` containing the conflict details:
+On conflict the ``NotaryFlow`` with throw a ``NotaryException`` containing the conflict details:

 .. sourcecode:: kotlin